 Porto to Espinho - distance 30km

 Your ride will start right after you cross the D. Luis I metal bridge to the Douro south bank, where you will have amazing views over Porto and the Ribeira area.
-Soon you'll reach Afurada, a fishermen’s village between Douro and the Atlantic.
-From here you'll cycle mostly through bike lanes along the coast and heading south.
-At Miramar you can see the impressive Senhor da Pedra chapel built on the ocean rocks.
-Near Espinho here you can do an 1 km walk over a wooden footbridge.
-Do NOT cycle here, walk for 15 minutes and appreciate the sand dunes, a small brook and the Atlantic Ocean.
+Soon you'll reach Afurada, a fishermen’s village between the Douro and the Atlantic.
+From here you'll cycle mostly through bike lanes along the coast and head south.
+At Miramar, you can see the impressive Senhor da Pedra chapel built on the ocean rocks.
+Near Espinho here you can do a 1km walk over a wooden footbridge.
+Do NOT cycle here, walk for 15 minutes and appreciate the sand dunes, a small brook, and the Atlantic Ocean.

 Espinho to Aveiro - distance 63km